MRPT/mvsim/README.md

     * Ackermann steering (kinematic & dynamic steering, different mechanical drive models).
     * Ackermann steering with mechanical differentials of full grade.
   * Sensors:
-    * Laser scanners: Robots see each other, their own bodies, etc.
+    * 2D and 3D Lidars: Robots see each other, their own bodies, etc.
     * RGB cameras
     * Depth cameras
-  * Interface to vehicles: Choose among:
+  * Interface to vehicles: Custom Python interface, or ROS.
+Choose among:
     * Raw access to forces and motor torques.
     * Twist commands (using internal controllers).